Unraveling cancer's secrets

 Another key area of research in the Molecular Oncology program is how cancer cells process signals that control growth.
 “This is at the very heart of cancer,” says Heyer, “because cancer is a disease caused by cells that can’t stop multiplying.”

-Elva Diaz, assistant professor of pharmacology, recently was awarded an NIH Director’s Innovation Award for her work on the development and growth of neurons in the brain as a window into understanding brain tumors, a particularly devastating form of cancer.
+Elva Diaz, assistant professor of pharmacology, was awarded an NIH Director’s Innovation Award for her work on the development and growth of neurons in the brain as a window into understanding brain tumors, a particularly devastating form of cancer.
 She focuses on a type of brain tumor most common in children known as medulloblastoma.
-Her award will fund her work completely for five years.

 All this fire power in signaling has propelled the basic science to the clinic, a particularly satisfying development for such a young program as ours, according to Heyer.